mrkingseasheep/PixApple/README.md

 PixApple is designed as a RP2040 breakout board.
 It features 8 general use GPIOs, 1 SPI interface, 1 I2C interface, 4 ADC channels, 4 PWM channels and a CAN bus.
 I designed it because I wanted a board that I could use for general purpose robotics projects.
 Being from FRC, a CAN bus was a must so I added the CAN bus onto the RP2040 with split terminations.
+The Roborio is like 2000CAD so it's so far out of reach its funny.
+Of course, I don't need the real time OS or the robust nature of the thing, I just want to drive a lil car or something.
+So I created this!
+Building this project really gave me a greater understanding of what went on undernearth the Roborio (I never did open it) and everything actually kinda makes sense now.
 I chose the RP2040 because it is cheap, decently powerful for the basic robotics I plan on doing with it and is also what I'm used to.
 Additionally, I chose the 0603 SMT format because I wanted to be able to fix any problems I have later on with this board.
 This being V1.0, many of the values are not tested and I wanted the ability to fix them if anything happened.